jspecify/jspecify/docs/docs/spec.md

     > If the type usage is annotated with both `@Nullable` and `@NonNull`, these
     > rules behave as if neither annotation is present.

+-   If the type usage is the parameter of `equals(Object)` in a subclass of `java.lang.Record`, then its nullness operator is `UNSPECIFIED`.

+    > This special case handles the fact that the Java compiler automatically
+    > generates an implementation of `equals` in `Record` but does not include a
+    > `@Nullable` annotation on its parameter, even when the class is
+    > `@NullMarked`.

 -   If the type usage appears in a [null-marked scope], its nullness operator is `NO_CHANGE`.